 - Other formulas that include various types of creatine combined with different ingredients

-You also have the option of choosing a pre/post training supplement that includes creatine, as well as other active ingredients.
-The only drawback of these formulas is that the amount of creatine is not always sufficient.
-The option that all experts advise is to purchase a neutral-tasting product in its isolated form, so that we can prepare a personalised sports drink ourselves.
+You can also choose a pre/post workout supplement that includes creatine, as well as other active ingredients.
+The only drawback of these formulas is that the amount of creatine is not always enough.
+Most experts recommend to purchase a neutral-tasting product in its isolated form, so that we can prepare our own drinks.

-This option, as well as being cheaper in the long run, gives you the possibility of adjusting the amount of creatine depending on your personal needs, in order to create an ideal pre/intra/post training drink.
+This option, apart from being cheaper in the long run, gives you the ability to adjust the amount of creatine depending on your personal needs, in order to create an ideal pre/intra/post workout drink.

-A highly recommended option is to buy pure pharmaceutical grade creatine, such as Creatine monohydrate Creapure®.
+A highly recommended option is to buy a pure creatine with pharmaceutical degree quality, such as Creatine Monohydrate Creapure®.
 It is tasteless and blends very well with all kinds of sports drinks.

 Creatine and price

-The price of creatine monohydrate supplements is highly variable since it depends on many factors, such as: type of raw ingredients, quantity, the manufacturing process, brand, format, and so on.
+The price of creatine monohydrate supplements varies a lot depending on many factors, such as: type of raw ingredients, quantity, the manufacturing process, brand, format, and so on.

-HSN have a special line called HSN Raw Series, where you can buy pure creatine Creapure® for less than 15 euros.
+HSN has a special line called HSN Raw, where you can buy pure Creapure® creatine for less than 6 euros.

-We do not compromoise on the quality of our raw ingredients in order to reduce costs, unlike other brands.
+Unlike other brands, we do not compromoise the quality of our raw ingredients in order to reduce costs.
 We can provide the highest quality at truly affordable prices, due to the absence of intermediaries.
-The products are shipped directly from the factory to your home.
+The products are shipped directly from our factory to your home.